sfbitcoindevs/sfbitcoindevs/README.md

 - Make feed available at feed.xml
 - Style like the old page or like bitdevs NYC?
 - CI using GitHub Actions
+  - check that it builds
+  - check that old links don't break
 - Publish using GitHub Actions